 It is probably the last thing you can do in order to get rid of the issue, as mentioned above.
 You can follow this guide to use System Restore point in Windows.

-Does GPO change registry key?
+Does GPO override registry key?

-Yes, the Local Group Policy Editor updates keys and values automatically in the Registry Editor.
+Yes, the Local Group Policy Editor overrides keys and values automatically in the Registry Editor.
 Whether you use Windows 11, Windows 10, or any other older version, you can find the same policy everywhere.
 No matter whether it is a change of value or a new key, it updates the Registry file automatically and immediately.

 How do I push registry changes in Group Policy?